darrylsosborne/amazon-efs-workshop/workshop/1-create/README.md

 WARNING!!
 This tutorial environment will exceed your free-usage tier.
 You will incur charges as a result of building this environment and executing the scripts included in this tutorial.
 Delete all files on the EFS file system that were created during this tutorial and delete the  stack so you don’t continue to incur additional compute and storage charges.

-## Workshop: Create an Amazon Elastic File System (Amazon EFS) file system
+## Create the first of two Amazon EFS file systems

 ### Step 1: Identify a VPC where you want to create an EFS file system